The Young Blood Chronicles

 The Young Blood Chronicles is a 2014 American musical film composed of music videos produced by Fall Out Boy, featuring each song from the group's fifth studio album, Save Rock and Roll (2013).
-The separate, eleven videos were uploaded online gradually, but also link together to form the narrative film, which made its premiere on May 21, 2014 on television network Palladia.
+The eleven separate videos were uploaded online gradually, but also link together to form the narrative film, which made its premiere on May 21, 2014 on television network Palladia.
 The film stars the members of Fall Out Boy – Patrick Stump, Pete Wentz, Joe Trohman and Andy Hurley – and also features guest appearances from 2 Chainz, Big Sean, Foxes, Courtney Love, Elton John and Tommy Lee.
 The Young Blood Chronicles was also released as a limited edition DVD on July 14, 2014.

 Plot

 The plot is based on the uncut long-form edit of the movie.
-The original was split into 11 separate music videos, each released individually, beginning with the music video for "The Phoenix" and ending with "Save Rock and Roll."
+The original was split into 11 separate music videos, each released individually, beginning with the music video for "The Phoenix" and ending with "Save Rock and Roll"; despite its placement after "Alone Together", "My Songs Know What You Did In The Dark (Light Em Up)"'s music video was released prior to "The Phoenix".

 The Phoenix

 The Defenders of the Faith (Fall Out Boy) are in possession of a glowing briefcase, which Stump handcuffs to his left hand.
-As he heads out down the sidewalk, he sees a young boy that distracts him while a woman stuns him from behind with a taser, then kidnaps him.
+As he heads out down the sidewalk, he sees a young boy, “The Kid” (Samuel Carana), that distracts him while a woman stuns him from behind with a taser and kidnaps him.
 Stump is taken to a room where he is tied to a chair and his hand is strapped to a cutting board by two women.
 After some tormenting, the women cut off Stump's hand, freeing the briefcase.
 They continue to torture him by inserting probes into him and removing some of his organs.
-(Samuel Caruana “The Kid” who appears throughout the movie) delivers Stump's hand in a plastic bag to Wentz's house.
+The Kid delivers Stump's hand in a plastic bag to Wentz's house.
 After finding the hand, Wentz releases a hawk that symbolizes "The Phoenix."
-The other members are also kidnapped: Hurley in a parking lot, Trohman at a gas station and Wentz on a rooftop.
-The Defenders of The Faith are taken by a group of women called the "Vixens".
+The other members are also kidnapped by a group of women called the "Vixens": Hurley in a parking lot, Trohman at a gas station, and Wentz on a rooftop.

 Young Volcanoes

 The Vixens bring Wentz, Hurley, and Trohman to a dinner table, blindfolded, at which Stump is already seated, fully aware of what is happening.
 They are strapped to chairs and hooked to intravenous drips.
 They are served blood wine, hookahs and sniffable coloured powder resembling cocaine.
-The women then serve them cobbler, fruit and Stump's organs.
-The drugs make them believe they are dancing with their captors and naked women wearing bloody animal masks, yet are left still bound to their chairs.
+The women then serve them cobbler, fruit, and Stump's organs.
+The drugs make them believe they are dancing with their captors and naked women wearing bloody animal masks, yet they are left still bound to their chairs.
 The briefcase is delivered to a vehicle with the license plate "RATATAT".